Tips for Writing Memoir

 5) Make a plan for finishing

-At our last class session, my students write an action plan for finishing the draft of their memoir so they can maintain the energy and progress they’ve made.
-They consider issues like when and where they’ll write, how they’ll get support and feedback, where writing their memoir fits in with other priorities, and how much emotional and intellectual effort they’ll need.
+Write an action plan for finishing the draft of your memoir so you can maintain your energy and celebrate your progress.
+Consider issues like when and where you’ll write, how you’ll get support and feedback, where writing your memoir fits in with other priorities, and how much emotional and intellectual energy you’ll need.
 If you consider the obstacles and assets beforehand, you’ll be in a better position to get your draft done.

 You can write the way you talk.
 Don’t worry about grammar or fancy words or even spelling.
 Your voice will establish itself over time.